 - Banking Center: You can make payments at any Banking Center during its hours of operation and the payment will be credited that same day except on Saturday or Sunday.
 Payments made at a Banking Center on a Saturday or Sunday will post to your business card on the next business day, but will reflect a payment processing date of the day you made the payment.

 - Regular mail: Send your payment at least seven business days before the due date.
 Follow the payment instructions printed on your statement to ensure fast and accurate processing.
 Include only one payment and remittance slip per envelope.
 Make sure our remittance address faces out through the envelope's window, and write your business card account number on the memo line of your enclosed check or money order.

 Watch out for these scenarios

 Unexpected financial challenges can arise that affect your business.
 Our goal is to understand your unique situation and work together on a plan that will help meet your financial needs through:

-- Offering the right solution: We determine the most appropriate financial plan based on an evaluation of each guarantor's individual and business financial situation and his/her ability to repay the debt.
+- Offering the right solution: We determine the most appropriate financial plan based on an evaluation of each owner's individual and business financial situation and his/her ability to repay the debt.